integromat/isolated-vm/README.md

 ExternalCopy for the first time isolated-vm will take over management of the underlying memory block, so a "copied" SharedArrayBuffer can outlive the isolate that created the memory originally.

-All other objects will be copied in seralized form using the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
+All other objects will be copied in serialized form using the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
 `ExternalCopy` can copy objects with deeply nested *transferable* objects.
 For example:

 ```js